Myfox

-Myfox is a privately held French company that designs and produces connected, sensor-driven and wireless home security equipment.
+Myfox is a privately held French company that designs and produces connected, sensor-driven, and wireless home security equipment.

-Its focus is on home automation products that integrate with category eco-systems (IFTTT, Works with Nest).
+The focus is on home automation products that integrate with category eco-systems (IFTTT, Works with Nest).
 Myfox's flagship products are the Myfox Home Alarm and the Myfox Security Camera.

-The company’s headquarters are located in Labège, France, and Campbell, California (United States).
-The company’s products are available for sale in several European countries, including France, Germany, Spain, Italy, Sweden and Switzerland, as well as the United Kingdom.
-The company launched in North America (United States & Canada) in June 2015.
+The company has its headquarters located in Labège, France, and Campbell, California, in the United States.
+Its products are available for sale in several European countries, such as France, Germany, Spain, Italy, Sweden, Switzerland, and the United Kingdom.
+The company launched in North America (United States and Canada) in June 2015.